In 2022, Meredith College's tuition was $42,540 a year.

 Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
 Many students find the actual cost of college is far less than the sticker price after grants, scholarships, and tuition discounts are applied.
 And, student loans can make theprice of collegemore manageable until you're done with college.

-Meredith College is a private, nonprofit institution, so it has the same tuition for residents of North Carolina as it does for residents from other states.
+Meredith College is a private, nonprofit institution, which means it has the same tuition for residents of North Carolina as it does for residents from other states.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Tuition at Meredith is the same for all students.
+Tuition at Meredith is the same for each student.